MeoDT/Linuxutils/README.md

 # venvmanager

-**A simple, user-friendly Python virtual environment manager for Linux.**
+**A simple, fast and user-friendly Python virtual environment manager for Linux.**

 ---